SantiagoEnriqueGA/custom_database/README.md

   - [example_UsersAuth.py](examples/example_UsersAuth.py): Demonstrates user authentication and authorization.
   - [example_views.py](examples/example_views.py): Demonstrates how to create, retrieve, refresh, and delete views and materialized views.
   - [example_stored_procs.py'](examples/example_stored_procs.py): Demonstrates how to create and use stored procedures and triggers.
+  - [example_partialDB.py](examples/example_partialDB.py): Demonstrates how to load only the necessary tables from a database file into memory.
 - **docs/**: Contains the generated documentation for the segadb library.
   - [segadb.database.html](docs/segadb.database.html): Documentation for the `Database` class.
+  - [segadb.databasePartial.html](docs/segadb.databasePartial.html): Documentation for the `DatabasePartial` class.
   - [segadb.index.html](docs/segadb.index.html): Documentation for the `Index` class.
   - [segadb.record.html](docs/segadb.record.html): Documentation for the `Record` class.
   - [segadb.storage.html](docs/segadb.storage.html): Documentation for the `Storage` class.